 STD testing can be inexpensive or very costly.

-The price you pay for an STD test depends upon where and what kind of test you choose to take.
+The STD testing cost depends upon where and what kind of test you choose to take.

 A wide variety of tests and test combinations can be found online and in clinics.